PDXostc/rvi_v2x_firmware/field-support-manual.md

 > TODO: links to external hardware required

-> Please note: SIM card should be inserted before board is powered on, and it is
-> likely easier to do so before connecting cables.

-Need:
+Needed:

-* V2X Board
+* V2X Board (firmware flashed) mounted in enclosure.
-* OBDII to serial cable
+* OBDII to DB-9 cable
 * GPS/GSM antenna
 * (2) Micro USB to USB cables
+* Raspberry Pi and screen assembly

 ### Cable connection <a name="cable-connection"></a>

-1. Connect OBDII-serial cable into vehicle OBDII port (under dash) and the V2X serial port.
-2. Connect GPS/GSM antenna cables.
-    > Typical configuration requires attaching
-    >* "gold" head to port marked "**GPS Antenna**"
-    >* "silver" head to port marked "**3g Cellular Network Antenna**"

-    > Incorrectly reversing this connection will inhibit GPS signal, and should be one of the first things to check if no GPS signal is observed.
+1. Connect GPS/GSM antenna cables.
+There are two possible types (screw type [APAMPS-106](http://www.mouser.com/ds/2/3/APAMPS-106-245254.pdf), tape type [MA-203.A](http://www.mouser.com/ds/2/398/MA.203%20GPS-Penta-band%20Cellular%20Stingray%20110310-2041.pdf)) which have exactly opposite connector colors.
+The V2X board has markings specifying the connector colors for the APAMPS-106 antenna.
+The MA-203 has labels attached to the wires adjacent to the connectors.
+The RF connectors on the V2X board are labeled with GPS and GSM, be mindful when making these connections.

-3. Connect USB cable from port on board marked (Host PWR) to host computer micro usb power supply port.
-This will supply power to host computer (Raspberry Pi or other).
+2. Connect a USB cable from the V2X [Type-A](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Types-usb_th1.svg/220px-Types-usb_th1.svg.png) port to the LCD [Micro-B](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Types-usb_th1.svg/220px-Types-usb_th1.svg.png) power port.
+This cable will supply power to screen and Raspberry Pi.
-4. Connect micro USB from port on board marked (Host DATA) to free USB port on host computer.
-This is the line of communication between the board and the host.
+3. Connect a USB cable from an available Raspberry Pi [Type-A](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Types-usb_th1.svg/220px-Types-usb_th1.svg.png) port to the V2X [Micro-B](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5d/Types-usb_th1.svg/220px-Types-usb_th1.svg.png) labeled (Host DATA).
+This is the line of communication between the V2X board and the host.

-> TODO: Pictures!

-### Case enclosure and mounting <a name="case-enclosure-and-mounting"></a>
+4. Connect [OBDII-DB9 cable](http://www.obd2plugs.com/uploadfile/20130213102233930.jpg) to vehicle OBDII port (usually under dash) and V2X-DB-9 port.
+5. Secure the wires to the V2X case 'porch' with zip ties.

 > TODO: Pictures!